 Text of A bill to create a national park at Natchez, Mississippi.

-This bill was enacted after being signed by the President on October 7, 1988.
 The text of the bill below is as of Oct 7, 1988 (Passed Congress/Enrolled Bill).

 102 STAT.
 2324 PUBLIC LAW 100-479—OCT.
 7, 1988 Public Law 100-479 100th Congress An Act Oct.
 7, 1988 To create a national park at Natchez, Mississippi.
 [H.R.
 4457] Be it enacted by the Senate and House of Representatives of the Historic United States of America in Congress assembled, preservation.
 Conservation.
 SECTION 1.
 PURPOSES.
 16 u s e 410oo.
 The purposes of this Act are to— (1) preserve and interpret the history of Natchez, Mississippi, as a significant city in the history of the American South; (2) preserve and interpret the sites and structures associated with all the peoples of Natchez and its surrounding area from earliest inhabitants to the modern era, and including blacks both slave and free; (3) preserve and interpret the region's social, political, and economic development, with particular emphasis on the pre- and post-Civil War eras; and (4) preserve and interpret the region's commercial and agri- cultural history, especially in relation to the Mississippi River and cotton.
 16 u s e 410OO-1.
 SEC.
 2. ESTABLISHMENT OF NATCHP]Z NATIONAL IIISTOKICAL PARK. (a) IN GENERAL.—In order to provide for the benefit, inspiration, and education of the American people, there is hereby established the Natchez National Historical Park (hereinafter in this Act re- ferred to as the "park") in the State of Mississippi. (b) AREA INCLUDED.—The park shall consist of the historic dis- tricts established under this Act and the following properties: (1) The lands and structures known as Melrose, together with all personal property located on such lands.
 (2) The lands and improvements thereon known as, or associ- ated with, Fort Rosalie.
 The property referred to in paragraph (2) shall be included within the park only if the Secretary of the Interior (hereinafter in this Act referred to as the "Secretary") determines that the historic re- sources of Fort Rosalie are of sufficient national significance and integrity to warrant inclusion in the National Park System.
 The Secretary shall make such determination after receiving from the Governor of the State of Mississippi and the mayor of the city of Natchez, in consultation with the State Historic Preservation Offi- cer, a recommendation based on scholarly research as to the national significance and integrity of such historic resources. (c) BOUNDARIES; MAP.—The Secretary shall prepare a map of the Public lands included within the park.
 Such map shall be on file and information. available for public inspection in the offices of the National Park District of Service at the park and at the Department of the Interior in the Columbia.
 District of Columbia.
 The Secretary may from time to time make minor revisions in the boundary of the park in accordance with section 7(c) of the Land and Water Conservation Fund Act of 1965 (16 U.S.C.
 4601-4 and following).